Stop whatever you’re doing! You have just stumbled upon the best open face burger ever made with a local touch.

 The recipe was stuck in my mind and it was the first thing I thought about to combine with the burger.
 Blue Cheese, pomegranate, oven toasted loaf, is what eventually made up for this tasty open face burger recipe with pomegranate onion relish.
 I’m not going to lie, this has got to be the best and most fancy burger I ever made.

 I painfully learned that hamburger is not always the best dish to serve when you’re having friends over.
 But, this one might be the exception.
-You can eat the open face burger recipe with fork and knife and it has all these fancy ingredients to tell your guests.
+You can eat the open face burger recipe with a fork and knife and it has all these fancy ingredients to tell your guests.
 Perhaps a nice dish for a dinner date with some salad on the side?

 - 500 gr ground beef